Question 105·Hard·Rhetorical Synthesis

 Locate the relevant notes

-Scan the bullet points for mention of specific resources like water, electricity, land, or sunlight, and notice which notes talk about reducing use versus requiring substantial amounts.
+Scan the bullet points for mention of specific resources like water or electricity, and notice which notes describe reducing use versus requiring substantial amounts.

 Check for a clear contrast